aaqibhabib/uber-trips/README.md

 5. gulp scripts

-- To seed data, run: `node app trips100-ah.json`
+- To seed data, run: `node app trips100-ah.json` OR any JSON file containing trip data located in the root directory.
+Warning: This will drop the previous collection.
 - To launch the app, run `node app.js` and navigate to `http://localhost:8080/`

 Note: `trips100-ah.json` is created using `genData.js` and spreads the start times throughout the day which makes for interesting statistics.